-The net pension fund liability is recalculated every three years by the appointed actuary, with annual updates in the intervening years.
-The methodology used is in line with accepted guidelines.

-This estimate is subject to significant variances based on changes to the underlying assumptions which are agreed with the actuary and have been summarised in Note 19.
+The pension fund liability is calculated every three years by the appointed actuary, with annual updates in the intervening years.
+The methodology used in line with accepted guidelines and in accordance with IAS 19.
+Assumptions underpinning the valuations are agreed with the actuary and are summarised in Note 18.
+This estimate is subject to significant variances based on changes to the underlying assumptions.